It is particularly popular with busy people because it saves you a lot of time.

 - Stick to a schedule – Pick a day of the week to plan your meal, shop for food, and cook.

-- Pick the Right Number of Meals – Keep in mind your calendar and the restaurant meals you have planned for the week.
+- Pick the Right Number of Meals – Keep in mind your calendar and the restaurant meals you have prepared for the week.

-- Select the right recipes – keep an eye out for variety and preparation methods.
-When starting out, stick to the recipes you already know.
+- Select the suitable recipes – keep an eye out for variety and preparation methods.
+When starting, stick to the recipes you already know.

 - Spend less time in the kitchen – choose which meals to cook first based on cook times.